bernhardAxonIvy/doc/source/engine-guide/getting-started/_webserver.rst

 ..
 Note::
-  The |ivy-engine| internal web server provides connectors for the following
+  The Axon Ivy Engine internal web server provides connectors for the following
   protocols:

   * **HTTP** Protocol used by web browser to communicate with a web server.
-This protocol is not secure since the communication is not encrypted. |ivy-engine| uses port 8080 by default.
+This protocol is not secure since the communication is not encrypted.
+Axon Ivy Engine uses port 8080 by default.
   * **HTTPS** Like HTTP but secure.
-It uses TLS to encrypt the communication between the web browser and server. |ivy-engine| uses port 8443 by default.
+It uses TLS to encrypt the communication between the web browser and server.
+Axon Ivy Engine uses port 8443 by default.
   * **AJP** This protocol is used to integrate Microsoft IIS or Apache httpd as :ref:`reverse proxy <reverse-proxy>` server.
 Axon Ivy Engine uses port 8009 by default.
-AJP is deprecated and will be removed in future versions of |ivy-engine| use HTTP or HTTPS to integrate a reverse proxy.
+AJP is deprecated and will be removed in future versions of Axon Ivy Engine use HTTP or HTTPS to integrate a reverse proxy.

   Have a look at the :ref:`ivy.yaml <ivy-webserver-yaml>` to see what other parts of the